d99kris/spacy-cpp/README.md

 |-----------|---------|
 | [![Linux](https://github.com/d99kris/spacy-cpp/workflows/Linux/badge.svg?branch=master)](https://github.com/d99kris/spacy-cpp/actions?query=workflow%3ALinux) | [![macOS](https://github.com/d99kris/spacy-cpp/workflows/macOS/badge.svg?branch=master)](https://github.com/d99kris/spacy-cpp/actions?query=workflow%3AmacOS) |

-Spacy-cpp is a C++ wrapper library for the excellent NLP library [spaCy](https://spacy.io/).
-This project is not affiliated with spaCy, but it is distributed under the same license (MIT).
+Spacy-cpp is a C++ wrapper library for the NLP library [spaCy](https://spacy.io/).
+This project is not affiliated with spaCy, it is however distributed under the same type of license (MIT).

 The goal of spacy-cpp is to expose the functionality of spaCy to C++ applications, and to provide an API that is similar to that of spaCy, enabling rapid development in Python and simple porting to C++.

 Spacy-cpp is under development and does not yet support all API's of spaCy, refer to the API Documentation section below.

 Example Usage